mauhftw/paginas-amarillas-scrapper/README.md

 ## Usage

-1. Get the desired url's services you want to retrieve.
+1. Get the desired service's urls  you want to retrieve.
 2. Run scraper.sh `target_url`
 3. Open services.txt
 4. Have fun!